frenchy64/dependabot-lein-via-mvn/README.md

 # Leiningen Dependabot support via Maven

-Unfortunately, as of March 2022, plans have stalled to add official support Clojure support to Dependabot.
+Unfortunately, as of March 2022, plans have stalled to officially support Clojure in Dependabot.

 Jurre Stender from GitHub has been working closely with the Clojure community (via Clojurians Slack channel `#dependabot-core`):